OWASP

 What is OWASP?

-OWASP is an open community that produces freely available articles, methodologies, documentation, tools, and technologies in the field of application security.
+OWASP is an open community that produces freely available articles, methodologies, documentation, tools, and technologies in application security.
 It operates on the principle of openness, allowing anyone interested in improving software security to contribute and benefit from its resources.
-The organization is composed of developers, security professionals, and enthusiasts who collaborate to create a global network focused on enhancing security practices.
+The organization comprises developers, security professionals, and enthusiasts collaborating to create a global network that enhances security practices.

 Key Initiatives of OWASP

-3. OWASP ZAP (Zed Attack Proxy): This open-source tool is designed for finding security vulnerabilities in web applications.
-It is widely used by developers and security professionals for penetration testing and security assessments.
+OWASP ZAP (Zed Attack Proxy): This open-source tool is designed to find security vulnerabilities in web applications.
+Developers and security professionals widely use it for penetration testing and security assessments.

-5. OWASP Projects: OWASP hosts a variety of projects focused on different aspects of application security, including guidance documents, testing tools, and educational resources.
+OWASP Projects: OWASP hosts various projects focused on different aspects of application security, including guidance documents, testing tools, and educational resources.

 The OWASP Top Ten: A Deep Dive